AustinQ23/blog-starter-app/README.md

 ## Basic Features for the Blog

-- User Authentication (Sign Up, Log In, Log Out)
+- User authentication for creating blogs (Sign Up, Log In, Log Out)
 - Create, and read blog posts
 - Firebase as the database
 - Real-time data updates